 Disabled Students’ Allowances are designed to help cover expenses incurred through a disability or chronic illness.
 This can include the cost of purchasing any necessary equipment (such as a computer), paying additional travel costs, or providing specialist staff to assist you.

 This guide will help you investigate whether you qualify for Disabled Students’ Allowance as a PhD student, find out how much support you can receive and begin your application process.
-We’ve also included a few common FAQs about DSA for PhD students to help you with any other queries.

 More detailed information on these criteria is provided below.